carloshvp/heart_failure_prediction/README.md

 ![Dataset imported in Azure ML](images/AutoML_run.png)

-This was also indicated by the RunDetails widget, as it was the last one
+We can also see in the RunDetails widget the evolution of the metrics for each of the runs

 ![Dataset imported in Azure ML](images/AutoML_rundetails.png)